Use these databases to find the best articles from Education Leadership journals.

 The guide did not answer your question?
 Ask me.

-A digital object identifier (DOI) is a unique alphanumeric string assigned to identify articles and provides a persistent link to its location.
-A DOI starts with the number 10.
+It is a unique alphanumeric string assigned to articles and provides a persistent link on the open web.
+A DOI starts with the number 10, 11, or 12.
+Not all articles will have a DOI; it is most common with journal articles published after 1998.